 EL students who meet the criteria for reclassification complete the process with the assistance of their Counselor and/or the English Language Program Site Coordinator.
 All reclassified students are monitored by their teachers and counselor for a minimum of four years.
-Each student's academic performance is monitored and each teacher provides a copy of this documentation at the end of every guarter to the mandated English Language Proficiency Assessment for California (ELPAC).
-ELPAC scores are used to determine initial placement, then students will progress consecutively through the Designated ELD courses regardless of ELPAC scores and grades.
-Designated ELD courses are classes in which students are enrolled all year long.
+Each student's academic performance is monitored and each teacher provides a copy of this documentation at the end of every quarter to the site English Language Program Site Coordinator.
+If a student's grades fall below a "C" in any academic class, the English Language Appraisal Team (ELAT) is convened to evaluate the student's progress and to recommend intervention measures.